Just Say Yes (song): Commercial performance

 The song was described as being a potential worldwide hit, in the vein of the Snow Patrol song "Chasing Cars".
 The single did well on the iTunes Store, becoming the top selling song on the Dutch and Irish iTunes and the third best selling single in Belgium.
 In the French-speaking part of the country, Wallonia, the song debuted the first position on the component Ultratip chart.
 The single did well in the Netherlands.
 It was chosen as the "Record of the Week" in the Netherlands by two radio stations: by Radio 538 for week 39 of 2009 and by 3FM.
 It subsequently debuted at the top of the Dutch Tipparade and 3FM Mega Top 50 in its first week on both charts, and also became the highest-charting single of the band in the Netherlands by reaching the first position, succeeding the success of "Shut Your Eyes" and "Crack the Shutters" which peaked at fourteen.
 The song also peaked at the second position on the Dutch Single Top 100 chart, which contains physical and digital sales, and became the most downloaded song in the country.
+In the United States, for the 25th anniversary of Billboard's Adult Alternative Airplay chart in early 2021, the magazine would rank "Just Say Yes" at number 85 on its list of the top 100 most successful songs in the history of the chart.